Sir Edward Littleton, 1st Baronet: Drift to conflict

-Active for Parliament
+Parliament activity

 By February 1643 the royalists were dominant across most of Staffordshire.
 Parliament's counter-attack was launched under Robert Greville, 2nd Baron Brooke, lord of the manor of Penkridge, and as such a neighbour of Littleton, although he had substantial holdings around Warwick.
 Brooke took Stratford upon Avon and on 2 March, St Chad’s Day, invested the cathedral close at Lichfield, which had been fortified by the royalists.
 He was killed on the first day of the siege by a sniper but the garrison capitulated on 5 March.
 On 14 March the Commons considered a letter from the successful soldiers at Lichfield, which included a request for money and saddles.
 Littleton and another MP were ordered to write a letter of thanks from the House.
 Four days later the House committed to his care and that of a Lancashire MP some captured saddles, to be shared between troops in their respective counties.

 On 27 March Littleton was commissioned, along with other MPs from his county, to enforce a law providing for the sequestration of the estates of "notorious delinquents," i.e. royalists.
 On 7 May he was similarly nominated to enforce an emergency financial measure, "An Ordinance for the speedy raising and levying of money thorowout the whole Kingdome of England, and dominion of Wales for the relief of the Common-wealth..."
 On 6 June he was listed among those MPs who took the Covenant, expressing their willingness to continue the war in defence of the Protestant faith.
 On 3 August he was nominated again in connection with another "Ordinance for the speedy Raising and Levying of Money."
 As late as 20 August he was appointed to the committee dealing with MPs who deserted Parliament.